 Become proactive and find a purpose not for oneself but for the larger picture which supports your new tribe.
 Take a leap of faith, take an initiative, and do something worthy for your tribe so they realize you actually have a lot to offer which inevitably will have them welcome you without hesitation even faster.

 You must learn that no matter your rank or position in your old tribe, you must start from the bottom again upon entering the new tribe.
 This bottom position may last an hour, a day, week, month, or even years but in time, you will move up as you did before in your old tribe.

 Of note, not all tribes are worthy of your existence and some are toxic in nature.
 You must learn to differentiate which ones are truly toxic for you and which ones appear toxic yet will actually do you good.
 Frankly, it may not be the larger tribe that is the issue but rather the clan within (remember the unit rivalries?).

 We all have a choice in life.
 We can either be alone living in a toxic mental space or we can flourish by the side of people who are willing to take us in, helping us become one, and limiting our own self-inflicted wounds.

 Yes, as a veteran, you once lived the tribal life.
-For whatever reason, you left the tribe and have been wondering on your own for some time.
+For whatever reason, you left the tribe and have been wandering on your own for some time.
 But you do not need to be alone.
-The world is full of clans which would love to have you and welcome you with open arms.
+The world is full of clans who would love to have you and welcome you with open arms.